Which Specialized Form of Language Is Appropriate at Work

 Digital Communication: Mastering New Mediums

 Email, instant messaging, and video calls each require their own linguistic adaptations.
-Video calls benefit from more structured speaking turns, while chat platforms allow for quick, conversational exchanges.
+In real terms, video calls benefit from more structured speaking turns, while chat platforms allow for quick, conversational exchanges.
 Emojis can soften tone in text but may seem unprofessional in formal emails.
 Understanding these nuances prevents misunderstandings that can derail projects.

 Measuring Your Impact: Feedback Loops